thirdth/news/README.md

 11. Run the command `psql -d news -f newsdata.sql` in order to start the database environment.
 If you get an error, or postgreql is not set up on your computer look [here](http://www.techrepublic.com/blog/diy-it-guy/diy-a-postgresql-database-server-setup-anyone-can-handle/) for Instructions on how to download it and how to set-up a postgresql database.
+13. Create all the views from above.
 13. Exit the psql database by running the command `\q`
-13. Once the news database is initialized, you can run your python file.
+13. Once the news database is initialized and the views are created, you can run your python file.

 ## Sample Use
 This file is intended simply to return the answer to three separate questions.